-The design of interest rate regulation is strikingly simple in most countries.
+The design of interest rate regulation is often strikingly simple.
 Few countries implement designs that go beyond having interest rate caps specific to a few loan size and type brackets.6 The mismatch between unsophisticated regulation and sophisticated risk pricing by banks reinforces the trade-off between consumer protection and credit access by increasing the exposure of risky borrowers to interest rate caps.
 We use our estimated model to address the extent to which this mismatch exacerbates the potential for adverse effects.
-In particular, we study how risk-based interest rate caps, which combine the benefits of risk-based pricing in terms of dealing with borrower heterogeneity, with the potential of interest rate regulation in terms of limiting the exercise of market power by banks.
-In a simple example, we find that this design reduces the
+In particular, we study risk-based interest rate caps, which combine the benefits of risk-based pricing for dealing with borrower heterogeneity, with the potential of interest rate regulation for limiting the exercise of market power by banks.
+In a simple example, this design reduces the average welfare loss of interest rate regulation by 27%, without substantially increasing average loan prices or bank profit margins.